Jun 25, 2014

 By Justin Boyle

 In at least one way, the New York City art world is like the city itself: there's an unmistakable modern liveliness, a grand clamor of furious creativity, and just down the street, there are enormous classical institutions, sitting still and quiet and radiating history.
 Whether you're looking for works that have stood the test of time or you're out for a slice of the cutting edge, we've got you covered with these seven great art spots.
-For more details on each location, check out the text below the slideshow.

 It would be sacrilege to talk art in NYC without mentioning the Met, which looms large not only among New York City museums but among the world's greatest institutions of fine art.
 The collection at the Met is one of the largest anywhere, housing nearly 400,000 artifacts and masterworks, and you can browse its collection online before visiting.
 As if the enormity and diversity of its collected artworks weren't enough, visitors can get access to classes, workshops, lectures, internships, concerts, instructional programs and educational resources for all ages and levels of experience.

 Although it's officially the northern annex of the Met, the Cloisters has a flavor all its own.
 Housed in a unique monastery pastiche at the heart of Upper Manhattan's Fort Tryon Park, the building and walled gardens of the Cloisters were assembled from architectural elements of the European middle ages and can easily be seen as part of the collection themselves.
 General admission to the Central Park Met also includes a one-week pass to the Cloisters, and Cloisters admission provides same-day access to the general collection in the museum's main building.
 This gem of antiquity is a must for students of medieval art and architecture -- particularly those who want a taste of old Europe without the seven- or eight-hour flight.